Diana Lee murder: Cranage killing fuelled by 'mountain of debt'

 Her body was found by firefighters called to her house by her brother after he discovered the property on fire the following morning.

 Police said Ms Lee died from blunt force trauma to the head in a sustained attack in her bathroom.
-Her body was then taken to the garage, and four fires were started at the property to destroy evidence.'No extradition'
+Her body was then taken to the garage, and four fires were started at the property to destroy evidence.

 Ryan tried to distance himself from the crime, despite evidence linking him to the scene.